andizimmerer/andizimmerer.github.io/content/posts/cpp-header-only-self-registering-types/index.md

 > have a look at [typetag][serde-typetag] from the developer of [serde][serde].
 > This is a great solution and is very similar to our approach.

-In the previous paragraph a mentioned that we "pick the correct serialization function".
+In the previous paragraph I mentioned that we "pick the correct serialization function".

 But **how can a correct mapping between "class identifier" and the corresponding class be achieved?**